vblagoje/pr-auto/README.md

           generation_model: accounts/fireworks/models/mixtral-8x7b-instruct

       - name: Update Pull Request Description
-        uses: vblagoje/update-pr@main
+        uses: vblagoje/update-pr@v1
         with:
-          pr-body: ${{ steps.auto_pr_for_comment.outputs.pr_text }}
+          pr-body: ${{ steps.pr_auto_for_comment.outputs.pr_text }}
           pr-number: ${{ github.event.issue.number }}
 ```
 This workflow triggers the action on pull request open, edit, and reopen events.
-Additionally, it activates the action on issue comment events in pull requests when the comment contains `@auto-pr-bot`.
+Additionally, it activates the action on issue comment events in pull requests when the comment contains `@pr-auto-bot`.
-If you change the `bot_name` input in your workflow, make sure to update the `contains(github.event.comment.body, '@auto-pr-bot')` condition accordingly in your workflow.
+If you change the `bot_name` input in your workflow, make sure to update the `contains(github.event.comment.body, '@pr-auto-bot')` condition accordingly in your workflow.

 It's important to note that it utilizes fireworks.ai as an LLM provider, specifically the highly capable open-source LLM accounts/fireworks/models/mixtral-8x7b-instruct.
 This specific LLM has generated PR text descriptions comparable to those of gpt-4.